rociomarchetti/beer-app/README.md

 Two modules have been created, one for handling common components and one for all the management of the displayed content.
 The latter, the "beers.module" has a service to centralize the API calls, and it also works to centralize the child routes.

 This project uses Punk API to get all the beers information.
-All the layout work was done with CSS.
 It has the ngx-infinite-scroll package for scroll management.
+All the layout work was done with CSS by me, but one animation is from animista.net.

 ## 🔧Tech Stack